Oxygen Therapy for Fetal Heart Defects

 The trial protocol does not specify whether you need to stop taking your current medications.

-What safety data exists for oxygen therapy in fetal heart defects?
+What prior data suggests that this oxygen therapy is safe for fetal heart defects?

 Mike Seed, MD